This program is offered at Clark State's Beavercreek and Springfield - Leffel Lane locations.

 - Demonstrate accurate coding of procedures and diagnoses utilizing resources, such as, CPT, ICD-10-CM, ICD-10-PCS, and HCPCS.

-- Demonstrate coding skills by qualifying to take the Certified Coding Associate (CCA) exam through (AHIMA) the American Health Information Management Association and the Certified Electronic Health Record (CEHR) exam through the (NHA) National Health Career Association.
+- Demonstrate coding skills by qualifying to take the Certified Coding Associate (CCA) exam through (AHIMA) the American Health Information Management Association.

 Courses are offered in an eight (8) week format to be completed in either summer, fall or spring semesters.
 Students should follow the recommended sequencing of courses, with consideration to the pre/co requisites, including college preparatory (CPE) requirements.